b83s/tana-import-tools-amplenote/README.md

 Click on the button below to start your development enviroment.
 [![Develop on Okteto](https://okteto.com/develop-okteto.svg)](https://cloud.okteto.com/deploy?repository=https://github.com/b83s/tana-import-tools-amplenote)

-For windows users, i use [scoop](https://scoop.sh/#/) to install okteto and kubectl to launch.
+For windows users, i use [scoop](https://scoop.sh/#/) to install okteto launch.

+When your instance is ready on Okteto run: `okteto up` and you are good to go.